Michigan Gov. Whitmer, in Democratic response to Trump's State of the Union, says GOP taking health care away

 WASHINGTON — Michigan Gov. Gretchen Whitmer will say in the Democratic response to President Donald Trump's State of the Union address on Tuesday night that Republicans are not helping average Americans by improving health care or helping them get by financially, according to early excerpts of her remarks.

-Whitmer, 48, will note how she juggled working a new job while caring for her newborn daughter and her mom who had brain cancer.
+Whitmer, 48, will note how she juggled working a new job while caring for her newborn daughter and her mother, who had brain cancer.

-As a state senator, Whitmer says that she worked with a Republican governor and state Legislature to expand health care coverage to more than 680,000 Michigan residents.
+Whitmer says that, as a state senator, she worked with a Republican governor and Legislature to expand health care coverage to more than 680,000 Michigan residents.

 "It's pretty simple.
 Democrats are trying to make your health care better.
 Republicans in Washington are trying to take it away," she says.